 Fresh seafood

 Famed chef, Julia Child spent her last years in Santa Barbara and was known to head out to Stearns Wharf regularly for the clam chowder from Santa Barbara Shellfish Company.
 Despite the casual nature of the restaurant, which was established in 1980, you’ll find one of the most extensive seafood menus in the whole of the States.
-Expect to see local uni to abalone to Dungeness crab, much of which is fresh caught just the coast.
+Expect to see local uni to abalone to Dungeness crab, much of which is fresh caught just off the coast.

 A relatively newer seafood phenomenon is Broad Street Oyster Co.
 The nautical theme of the restaurant runs through to the quirky, Aquaman look of their founder, Christopher Tompkins.
 The deceptively breezy SoCal vibe of the restaurant belies its elevated seafood offering.
 Their indulgent lobster rolls can be topped up with uni or caviar.
 Their seafood tower contains all the umami-rich treasures of the sea, such as stone crab claws and the chef’s selection of oysters.